francescodurante/Arduino-UNO-with-Two-MPU6050-and-code/README.md

 # Two-MPU6050-to-one-Arduino-UNO
 Library for connect two IMU MPU6050 to one Arduino UNO.
-Copy the two folrders into te Arduino folder libraries.
+Copy the two folders into the Arduino folder libraries.
 Find code in the twoMPUexample.ino